jdansev/TYP-Prototype-V1/README.md

 # TYP-Messenger

 TYP.
-Messenger is a sleek and modern messaging platform
+Messenger is a different kind of new, sleek and modern messaging platform.

 ![alt text](./demo.png)